BitcoinDesign/Guide/guide/getting-started/why-bitcoin-is-unique.md

 Although bitcoin is purely digital, it meets every classical definition of what makes something money.
 Instead of relying on physical properties (like gold and silver) or central authorities (like government-issued fiat currencies), bitcoin relies on the world’s most powerful [computer network]({{ '/guide/glossary/node/' | relative_url }}) to mathematically enforce the rules that make it the first truly digital form of cash.

 Natively digital money can also be extended in previously unthinkable ways.
-From smart contracts to Layer 2 solutions like the Lightning Network that enable faster and cheaper payments, bitcoin can get built upon to enable new and evolving use cases.
+From smart contracts to Layer 2 solutions like the lightning network that enable faster and cheaper payments, bitcoin can get built upon to enable new and evolving use cases.
 </div>

 ## There's a limited supply